smapiot/Piral.Blazor/README.md

 ### DevServer Settings

 The `Piral.Blazor.DevServer` can be configured, too.
 Much like the standard / official Blazor DevServer you can introduce a *blazor-devserversettings.json* file that describes more options.
-Right now the contained options are the same as the one for the official Blazor DevServer.
+Most of the contained options are the same as the one for the official Blazor DevServer.

+TODO describe mock settings!!!

 In addition, the options for the DevServer also touch the configured options for the `Piral.Blazor.Tools`, such as `OutputFolder` which is used to define where the scaffolded pilet is stored.